miravassor/another-look-guitar-fretboard/README.md

 # Another look at the guitar fretboard
-  A look at the guitar fretboard for beginners or more advanced player.
+  A look at the guitar fretboard for beginners.

   This simple and straight-foward manual is meant as an introduction for guitar players curious about diving into the guitar fretboard (in standard E tuning).